ci-and-cd/docker-nexus3/README.md

 Environment variables

-  Local nexus3 can set up a company's internal nexus2 or nexus3 as upstream
+  Local nexus3 can set up a company's private nexus2 or nexus3 as upstream

     export INFRASTRUCTURE_INTERNAL_NEXUS2=<http://nexus2:28081>
   or